 Being a Philips monitor also means the Philips Gaming 279M1RV can take advantage of the company's Ambiglow lighting that projects light around the back of the monitor to just add that little bit more atmosphere or more of a glow to your gaming experience.

-Best Xbox Series X 1440p Monitor Premium - ASUS ROG Swift PG279QE 27 inch
+Best premium 1440p monitor for Xbox Series X - ASUS ROG Swift PG279QE 27 inch

 Boasting a 165hz refresh rate with 1ms response time, this impressive mid-range monitor features quite the tempting spec sheet, alongside its support for Nvidia G-Sync to ensure screen tearing is eliminated whilst you're gaming.